 [[DID-CORE]] Identifier and DID Document UDNA uses DID as the naming authority and cryptographic trust anchor.

 [[DIDCOMM]] Secure encrypted messaging UDNA addresses can resolve to DIDComm service endpoints for encrypted channel establishment.
+UDNA does not require DIDComm, but MAY resolve to DIDComm endpoints.

 ActivityPub Federated social web UDNA provides identity-native addressing for actors and objects, removing dependency on domain-based actor URIs.